pietro99/titan/README.md

 You can find here the code of the program for Titan's Expedition and also the report of this project (there is a PDF version and a Latex version).

 To run the simulation:
-* Just run the Runner.java class
+* Just run the Runner.java class (from the "test" folder)